I’m Happy Being Single, But...

-Kira Matthews, 29, who lives in Kent, UK, and is single, grapples with this contrast of being at once fulfilled and also hoping for a partner to share experiences with.
+Kira Matthews, 29, is single, and grapples with this contrast of being at once fulfilled and also hoping for a partner to share experiences with.
 “Being single has given me so much permission to live life the way I want, like travelling frequently.
 But I often see people travelling with their partners and I think I really want that,” she says.
-She’s in no rush to settle down, loves the pleasures single life affords, and keeps learning more about herself uncompromized by another.
+She’s in no rush to settle down, loves the pleasures single life affords, and keeps learning more about herself uncompromised by another.
 However, sometimes she wishes she could share the experiences she’s having with a partner — like many of us do.
 “I remember having a friend who said ‘I’m not dating because I have a good life,’ but wanting to date or meet someone doesn’t mean you’re unhappy or dissatisfied with your life — yet this is the assumption that’s made,” she adds.

 AdvertisementADVERTISEMENT